 1) policy and economic issues - understanding the economic effect of changes in the market; 2) network externalities; 3) universal service obligations; 4) impact of the choice of accounting rate currency; 5) impact of convergence and globalization on pricing; 6) impact, if any, of the revised International Telecommunication Regulations; 7) revenue protection mechanisms; 8) misuse of facilities and services (see WTSA Resolution 20); 9) financial aspects of network security; 10) taxation and impact of double taxation on the telecom market; 11) financial data gathering from operators; 12) mechanisms for pricing and valuation of telecom licenses (for mobile, fixed and broadband).

 Other topics may be studied as appropriate, based on contributions.

+Terms and definitions for recommendations or studies dealing with this question.

+Texts under development: D.Classification, D.datatariff, D.GVR, D.IoTpolicy, D.Licensing, Study_ EPQoS, STUDY_DTRANS, and STUDY_IMT2020MVNOs.

-An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3)”
+An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3

 4 Relationships